DerekRies/arkpy/README.md

 profile = ArkProfile(file_path)

 print profile.character.name
+print profile.character.level_ups
+print profile.character.experience
+print profile.character.engram_points

+# Get all the Stat points allocated and print them with a string
+# identifying which stat they are
+stats = profile.character.stat_points
+for stat in StatMap:
+  print '%s: %s' % (stat.name, stats[stat])

 # Get all the BoneModifier values and print them with a string
 # identifying which bone it is